codebytes/codebytes.github.io/_posts/2021-08-01-scripting-winget.md

 #### Showing Package information

-You can then show more details about a package, including publisher, url, and hash.
+You can then show more details about a package, including publisher, URL, and hash.

 {% include figure image_path="/assets/images/winget-show.png" alt="Winget show" caption="Winget show" %}

 #### Installing, Uninstalling and Updating Packages

 Installing packages is very easy, typically I just `winget install X`.
-This are options for using monikers (vscode) or full ids (Microsoft.VSCode) as well.
+This are options for using monikers (vscode) or full IDs (Microsoft.VSCode) as well.

 {% include figure image_path="/assets/images/winget-install.png" alt="Winget install" caption="Winget install" %}